jluterek/awesome-ecommerce/README.md

 ## Blogs

-_Blogs that discuss Composable Commerce and are worth following._
+_Blogs that discuss ecommerce and are worth following._

 - [Elastic Path](https://www.elasticpath.com/blog) - Content from the pioneers of Composable Commerce.
 - [Composable Commerce](https://medium.com/composable-commerce) - Composable Commerce on Medium.